chromaui/learnstorybook.com/content/design-systems-for-developers/react/ko/distribute.md

 + refs: {
 +   'design-system': {
 +     title: 'My design system',
-+     //👇 Chromatic으로 배포된 url
++     //👇 The url provided by Chromatic when it was deployed
 +     url: 'https://your-published-url.chromatic.com',
 +   },
 + },